 By “the stand moves” we mean our post-season honesty box arrangement in the packing room will, we hope, get set up on Sunday November 1, while we’re open for business.
 It will stay open daytimes, for as long as we have good fruit to offer, until the weather drops below apple-freezing temperatures.

 The picking in Two Below the Barn grew thin in the first few days after opening.
 (That’s the orchard with scores of varieties on numbered trees.)
 Call if you want to pick bittersweet cider apples though, they tend to be left behind.
 (Variety chart here.)

 Elsewhere, the Golden Delicious are ready to pick, and amazingly good Macs and Cortlands are still hanging.
 The Macouns are getting hard to find in the orchard.
 As of October 17th, we’re getting toward the end of PYO.

 But of course you can get the MacCortMac classics, among an ever-growing number of ready-picked apple varieties, in the retail stand!
 And the free heirloom apple tasting is open every day.
 If you must have certain specific varieties, call ahead!

 CALL 6o3/448-1511 about picking or buying or anything else!
 A disappointed pair left earlier this month because the Golden Delicious rows were not yet ready to pick.
 But orchards don’t act like retail stores, and some of the best apples take their time.

-And our delicious sweet cider is finally being pressed and tearing out of here as usual.
+And our delicious sweet cider is tearing out of here as usual.